Catholic church in Congo issues poll warning

 With fears growing that the release of full preliminary results in two days' time will lead to unrest, both the African Union and local church leaders said candidates should make any challenges to results through legal channels.

-Results from just over half of polling stations give Kabila a clear lead over his main rival, veteran opposition leader Etienne Tshisekedi, who has strong support in the capital Kinshasa where outbreaks of violence occurred before the poll.
+Results from about a third of polling stations give Kabila a clear lead over his main rival, veteran opposition leader Etienne Tshisekedi, who has strong support in the capital Kinshasa where outbreaks of violence occurred before the poll.

 Congo's election commission defied all odds to hold the presidential and parliamentary poll last Monday.
 But the voting was often chaotic, at times violent and had to be stretched over three days due to delays in places.